asafiw/simloud-docs/src/pages/en/create-deployment.md

   ![](/img/create-deployment/9.png)
   - Now you can go through all the steps to the status page and press the “Start” button
   ![](/img/create-deployment/10.png)
-    - After deployment is created it will be in the "Active Running" state.
+    - After deployment is created it will be in the "**Active Running**" state.
   ![](/img/create-deployment/14.png)
-    - You can Delete/Redeploy or Add more repositories after deployment is created
+    - You can Delete/Redeploy or Add more repositories after deployment is created.
   ![](/img/create-deployment/13.png)
        >   **_NOTE:_**
-       >    - Use "Redeploy" option, when you want to restart deployment with the updated configuration
+       >    - Use "**Redeploy**" option, when you want to restart deployment with the updated configuration
+       >    - "**Delete**" if you do not need some repositories
+       >    - Adding more or another repositories after deployment is created is possible

 #